robinoldman/battleships/README.md

 Heroku uses a Continuous Deployment (CD) process to automatically pick up changes from a connected Github repository.
 This CD process can be configured to automatically deploy changes to a Heroku application when new code is pushed to a specified branch on the Github repository.
 When a new push is made to the specified branch, Heroku automatically pulls the changes, builds and deploys the application to the specified Heroku environment.

-In summary, by setting up a remote repository on Github, connecting it to your Heroku application, and configuring a Continuous Deployment (CD) process, you can automate the process of deploying your code changes to Heroku.
+Heroku needs two additional files in order to deploy.

+    requirements.txt
+    Procfile

-You can install this project's requirements (where applicable) using:
+Yinstall this project's requirements using:

     pip3 install -r requirements.txt

-If you have your own packages that have been installed, then the requirements file needs updated using:
+If you have your own packages, then the requirements file needs updated using:

     pip3 freeze --local > requirements.txt

-The Procfile can be created with the following command:
+Procfile can be created using the following command:

     echo web: node index.js > Procfile